MEd SPECIALIZATION OVERVIEW: HARNESSING THE POWER OF EDUCATIONAL TECHNOLOGY

-Technology is rapidly changing the face of education — both by creating powerful new learning tools and strategies, and by facilitating remote and virtual education.
+Technology is rapidly changing the face of education — both by creating powerful new learning tools and strategies and by facilitating remote and virtual education.
 This Master of Education degree specialization is focused on helping educators develop a deep understanding of how traditional educational research, standards, frameworks, techniques and best practices can be integrated with technology to promote equitable and engaging digital learning experiences for all learners.
 The program supports degree candidates in developing the knowledge and skills to become transformative, networked K-12 educational technology leaders capable of integrating traditional pedagogical practices with current technology tools.

-Earn this University of San Diego Master of Education degree by completing 10 courses (3 units each): 5 core courses, 4 EdTech specialization courses, and 1 (elective) from one of the following USD M.Ed. specialization tracks:
+Earn this University of San Diego Master of Education degree by completing 10 courses (3 units each): 5 core courses, 4 EdTech specialization courses, and 1 (elective) from one of the following USD MEd specialization tracks:

 Inclusive Learning – Special Education and Universal Design (UDL)